encode/uvicorn/docs/index.md

 # Introduction

-Uvicorn is an ASGI web server implementation for Python.
+**Uvicorn** is an ASGI web server implementation for Python.

 Until recently Python has lacked a minimal low-level server/application interface for async frameworks.
 The [ASGI specification][asgi] fills this gap, and means we're now able to start building a common set of tooling usable across all async frameworks.

 Uvicorn currently supports **HTTP/1.1** and **WebSockets**.

+## Sponsors

+Uvicorn survives thanks to the support of its sponsors. :heart:

+If you or your company use Uvicorn, [consider becoming a sponsor](community/sponsorship.md)!

+{{ sponsors }}

 ## Quickstart